Daylight saving time ends soon – here’s when we ‘fall back’ - NewsBreak

 The legislation was introduced by Sens.
 Marco Rubio, (R-Fla.); James Lankford, (R-Okla.); Roy Blunt, (R-Mo.); Sheldon Whitehouse, (D-RI); Ron Wyden, (D-Ore.); Cindy Hyde-Smith, (R-Miss.); Rick Scott, (R-Fla.); and Ed Markey, (D-Mass.).

-The bill was ultimately referred to the subcommittee on Consumer Protection and Commerce and has yet to pass in the House or Senate.NOT REAL NEWS: A look at what didn’t happen this week
+The bill was ultimately referred to the subcommittee on Consumer Protection and Commerce and has yet to pass in the House or Senate.Florida reports 18,807 new COVID-19 cases, drop in vaccinations

 So for now, Americans who don’t live in Hawaii and Arizona, where they don’t observe the time changes – will still have to change their clocks twice a year, with the daylight saving time set to end on Nov.
 7. After we fall behind then, we won’t have to spring our clocks forward again until Sunday, March 13.